Travel Nurse Assignments: Live Like a Local – Anchorage, AK!

 Outdoor Activities Await

-Kenai Fjords National Park was established to preserve and showcase Alaska’s stunning natural glaciers.
+Kenai Fjords National Park preserves and showcases Alaska’s stunning natural glaciers.
 Today, nearly 51% of the park is covered in glaciers, which are constantly changing the landscape.
 The majority of the park is only accessible by boat, and the best way to see the park is by taking a boat tour through the fjords.
-The tours run daily in the summer, and are a great way to learn more about how the park was formed.
-The boat tour is also great for viewing whales, seabirds, and other marine mammals who all call the park home.
+The tours run daily in the summer and are a great way to learn more about how the park was formed.
+The boat tour is also great for viewing whales, seabirds, and other marine mammals, which all call the park home.

 City of Anchorage

-Not really feeling up for a hiking expedition?
-Looking to stay in the city?
-Don’t worry, there’s still plenty to do in Anchorage, itself.
+Are you not feeling up for a hiking expedition?
+Or are you just looking to stay in the city?
+Don’t worry.
+There’s still plenty to do in Anchorage.
 For a good introduction to the city, start with a city tour, complete with Alaskan Smoked Salmon and Reindeer Sausage to taste!
 The Alaskan Wildlife Conservation Center is a nature preserve that allows visitors to see several of Alaska’s native animals.
-Learn about brown bears, wood bison, muskox, wolverines and more, as you walk along a 1.5 mile interpretive loop.
+Learn about brown bears, wood bison, muskox, wolverines, and more as you walk along a 1.5-mile interpretive loop.

 Interested in traveling?
 Read more Live Like a Local guides here!

-Furthermore, there are several sites close to Anchorage that are worth exploring.
-The Flattop Mountain Trail is a great spot for hiking just outside the city, or take the scenic Alaskan Railroad from Anchorage to Fairbanks for a fun excursion.
+Furthermore, there are several sites close to Anchorage that are worth exploring between your nursing shifts.
+The Flattop Mountain Trail is a great spot for hiking just outside the city or take the scenic Alaskan Railroad from Anchorage to Fairbanks for a fun excursion.
 In addition, Anchorage is the start of the Iditarod Sled Dog Race, and if you’re lucky enough to be in Anchorage in March, you can see the dogs off at the starting line on Fourth Avenue downtown.

 Food and Drink

 When you think of Alaskan cuisine, seafood is probably one of the first things that comes to mind.
 There are several restaurants in Anchorage where you can get authentic seafood, including the Glacier Brewhouse, which specializes in fish and chips and fresh crab legs!
 Or, try Campobello Bistro, known for their seafood pasta dishes!
-Looking for quick comfort food?
+Are you looking for quick comfort food?
 Stop by the Alaska Sausage and Seafood Market for delicious smoked salmon and reindeer sausage.
 If seafood isn’t your thing, you can’t go wrong with Darwin’s Theory, revered as one of the best dive bars in Anchorage.
-On the topic drinks, if you haven’t ever tried mead, or have tried it and love it, definitely give the Two Season Meadery a visit!
+On the topic of drinks, if you haven’t tried mead or have tried it and love it, definitely give the Two Season Meadery a visit!